lizardfs/documentation/source/faq/ha.rst

 **This is too complicated!
 I need a better solution for High Availability.**

-  An officialy supported way to achieve high availablity of the master is to obtain the uRaft component from Skytechnology Sp. z o.o., the company behind LizardFS.
+  An officially supported way to achieve high availability of the master is to obtain the uRaft component from Skytechnology Sp. z o.o., the company behind LizardFS.
-  Based on the :ref:`raft` algorithm, the uRaft service makes sure that all masternodes talk to each other and exchange information regarding their health states.
+  Based on the :ref:`raft` algorithm, the uRaft service makes sure that all master nodes talk to each other and exchange information regarding their health states.

   In order to ensure that a master exists, the nodes participate in votes.